edoddridge/aronnax/docs/examples.rst

 Canonical examples
 ===================

 These simulations use simple domains and and inputs.
-They show some of the features available in Aronnax
+They highlight some of the features available in Aronnax and can be found in the `examples/` folder.
+To run these simulations locally change into the `examples/` directory and execute `python run_examples.py` in the terminal.

 Gaussian bump on a :math:`\beta`-plane